MilliPress/MilliCache/docs/07-developers/02-hooks-filters.md

 #### millicache_cache_cleared_by_posts

-Fires after cache is cleared by post IDs.
+Fires after cache is cleared by post IDs — both explicit clears (`clear()->posts()`, WP-CLI `--id`) and the automatic invalidation that runs when a post is published, updated, unpublished, or deleted.
+The related-content flags cleared alongside a post (archives, author, taxonomies, dates) are reported separately by `millicache_cache_cleared_by_flags`.

 ```php
 add_action( 'millicache_cache_cleared_by_posts', function( $post_ids, $expire ) {